 - a.
 Either during an investigation or afterwards, the dean of students may contact the authorized representative(s) of the accused registered student or sponsored student organization for a conference at which the student organization may respond to the charges.
 If the authorized representative(s) fail to respond, or if the dean of students determines that a conference resolution is not appropriate under the circumstances, then the administrative resolution process may be initiated. - b.
 The dean of students retains the right to issue warning letters without a disciplinary conference. - c.
-After hearing the accused student organization's response to the allegation, the dean of students will either - 1. dismiss the allegation; or - 2. determine that the greater weight of credible evidence supports a finding that a violation has occurred and recommend a sanction as described in section 6-506. - d.
+After hearing the accused student organization's response to the allegation, the dean of students will either - 1. dismiss the allegation; or - 2. determine that a violation has occurred and recommend a sanction as described in section 6-506. - d.
 A student organization that receives a sanction in a conference resolution has the right to appeal the decision as described in section 6-507.